-Andy is the 2017 Grand Slam Champion of the Chicago Slam Works’ competition and will be competing as a team member at the 2017 National Poetry Slam in Denver, Colorado.
+Andy is the 2017 Grand Slam Champion of the Chicago Slam Works’ competition and competed as a team member at the 2017 National Poetry Slam in Denver, Colorado.
 In June of 2017, Andy competed as an indie poet at the Rustbelt Poetry Festival.
-They also represented their hometown at the 2016 National Poetry Slam in Decatur, Georgia and the 2015 National Poetry Slam in Oakland, California as a member of the Mental Graffiti and Lethal Poetry slam teams.
+She also represented her hometown at the 2016 National Poetry Slam in Decatur, Georgia and the 2015 National Poetry Slam in Oakland, California as a member of the Mental Graffiti and Lethal Poetry slam teams.

 Performance poetry has catapulted Andy to many nationwide destinations.
 Performing both solo shows and with the ensemble Cometry in 2016—2017, Andy has taken the stage at colleges, universities, high schools, middle schools, and conferences.
 Schools continue to bring Andy back for their annual Writers’ Week celebrations, where Andy shares poems and inspires students to follow their own aspirations.
 As a teaching artist, Andy has also taught spoken word to students in northwest Indiana in 2016 through a generous grant provided by the Indiana Arts Initiative.